 More than 30 countries require documentation to treat a child at a health facility.
 In at least 20 countries, stateless children cannot be legally vaccinated.
 Travel restrictions, the prohibitively high medical costs levied on non-nationals and discrimination conspired to impede access to health care services by many of the stateless children and youth surveyed.
 This not only affected their ability to participate in preventive child-health programmes, it also prompted decisions to defer or forgo professional treatment even for serious illness or injury.
-The psychological toll of childhoods spent stateless also had
+The psychological toll of childhoods spent stateless also had serious consequences for the self-esteem and future prospects of some of the young people, even if they were able to acquire nationality during adulthood.

-PRATAP,

-15, MALAYSIA
+PRATAP, 15, MALAYSIA